AabhaD/Sentiment-and-Time-Series-Analysis/README.md

 2. What are some of the reasons for public hesitancy about getting vaccinated?
 3. What motivates people most to get vaccinated?

-From this analysis, we can conclude that, people are generally accepting towards Pfizer-BioNTech COVID-19 vaccine and are willing to get vaccinated.
-People having negative attitude towards the vaccine are more concerned about the side effects, it’s safety and allergies.
-People showcasing positive sentiment seem to believe in scientific studies carried out to develop the vaccine, approvals given and efficacy of the vaccine against COVID-19.
-This analysis would help public health authorities design and plan vaccine campaigns to increase public inoculation by focusing their ads and campaigns on concerns that people have.

 ## Data Description
 Two datasets have been used for this analysis.
 1. Pfizer & BioNTech Vaccine Tweets - This dataset includes tweets about Pfizer-BionTech Vaccines from 12 Dec 2020 to 15 Mar 2021.
 It provides 6818 records/observations with 16 variables such as id, user_name, user_description, user_followers, date, text, hashtags, retweets etc.